uidaholib/mric_source/search.md

 ## Google Site Search

-<p id="archive-warning">Please note: Site Search is a free service provided by Google.
+<p id="archive-warning">Please note: Site Search is a free service provided by Google and may contain ads.
 Results depend on third party indexing.</p>

 <script>
   (function() {